 - 2. On the original machine then stop Nextcloud.
 First activate the maintenance mode.
 After waiting for 6-7 minutes for all sync clients to register the server as in maintenance mode stop the application and/or Web server that serves Nextcloud. - 3.
 Create a dump from the database and copy it to the new machine.
 There import it in the database (See Backup and Restoring backup). - 4.
 Copy all files from your Nextcloud instance, the Nextcloud program files, the data files, the log files and the configuration files, to the new machine (See Backup and Restoring backup).
 The data files should keep their original timestamp (can be done by using rsync with -t option) otherwise the clients will re-download all the files after the migration.
 Depending on the original installation method and the OS the files are located in different locations.
 On the new system make sure to pick the appropriate locations.
 If you change any paths, make sure to adapt the paths in the Nextcloud config.php file.
 Note: This step might take several hours, depending on your installation. - 5.
+Check the config.php file of the ORIGINAL system to see if it has the data-fingerprint set to a non-empty value.
+If this is the case, make sure to also run the maintenance:data-fingerprint command on the NEW system, similarly to how it is required when performing a backup restoration (See Restoring backup for details).

-While still having Nextcloud in maintenance mode (confirm!) and BEFORE changing the CNAME record in the DNS start up the database, Web server / application server on the new machine and point your web browser to the migrated Nextcloud instance.
+- 6. While still having Nextcloud in maintenance mode (confirm!) and BEFORE changing the CNAME record in the DNS start up the database, Web server / application server on the new machine and point your web browser to the migrated Nextcloud instance.
 Confirm that you see the maintenance mode notice, that a logfile entry is written by both the Web server and Nextcloud and that no error messages occur.
 Then take Nextcloud out of maintenance mode and repeat.
-Log in as admin and confirm normal function of Nextcloud. - 6.
+Log in as admin and confirm normal function of Nextcloud. - 7.
 Change the CNAME entry in the DNS to point your users to the new location.

-13.8 Migrating from ownCloud
+14.8 Migrating from ownCloud